social media keynote speaker neal schaffer

 Social Tools Summit

-My Social Media Agency PDCA Social
+My Digital and Social Media Marketing Agency PDCA Social

 The Rebranding of Neal Schaffer